vyos/vyos-documentation/docs/quick-start.rst

 addressed to our local network.

-Create a new chain (``OUTSIDE-IN``) which will drop all traffic that is not explicity allowed at some point in the chain.
+Create a new chain (``OUTSIDE-IN``) which will drop all traffic that is not explicitly allowed at some point in the chain.
 Then, we can jump to that chain from the ``forward`` hook when traffic is coming from the ``WAN`` interface group and is addressed to our local network.